A long lineage of responsible design

 Sustainable innovation has been a founding principle of the practice, and is fully integrated into our designs and business processes.
 From designing the first zero carbon home to delivering the greenest office building in the Middle East, our track record of improving the efficiency of buildings and spaces is significant and far-reaching.
+This year, Sheppard Robson is committing to amplifying our longstanding engagement with sustainability, seizing new opportunities to move beyond ‘back to normal’ to accelerate sustainable development, outlined in our Sustainability & Innovation Charter.

 Our approach to design is driven by the fundamental belief that sustainability should not compromise function or beauty.
 Good design should be informed by an ambition to improve efficiency and reduce the building’s carbon footprint and consequently the impact on climate change.